ccrosby-catalyte/component-library/README.md

 # component-library

-Use "yarn storybook" to launch.
+Use "yarn storybook" in the component-library (inner folder) to launch.